OpenSourceEconomics/grmpy/docs/economics.rst

 Local Average Treatment Effect
 ------------------------------

-The Local Average Treatment Effect (LATE) was introduced by Imbens (1994).
+The Local Average Treatment Effect (LATE) was introduced by Imbens and Angrist (1994).
 They show that instrumental variable estimator identify LATE, which measures the mean gross return to treatment for individuals induced into treatment by a change in an instrument.

 Unfortunately, the people induced to go into state 1 :math:`(D=1)` by a change in any particular instrument need not to be the same as the people induced to to go to state 1 by policy changes other than those corresponding exactly to the variation in the instrument.
 A desired policy effect may bot be directly correspond to the variation in the IV.
 Moreover, if there is a vector of instruments that generates choice and the components of the vector are intercorrelated, IV estimates using the components of :math:`Z` as the instruments, one at a time, do not, in general, identify the policy effect corresponding to varying that instruments, keeping all other instruments fixed, the ceteris paribus effect of the change in the instrument.
 Heckman develops this argument in detail (2010d).